10 ecotourism destinations around the world to add to your bucket list

-It’s 2021 and the COVID-19 pandemic has changed the way we live.
+The Covid-19 pandemic has forced us to change the way we live — and travel, Which brings us to the lesser-discussed topic of ecotourism destinations.

-It has forced us to prioritise health and safety over the joy of travel and discovery, and social distancing over summer vacations.
+We’re now prioritising health and safety over the joy of travelling and discovery and social distancing over summer vacations.
 After almost a year of self-isolation, lockdowns, and working from home, we’re slowly and cautiously starting to consider travel plans with news of the vaccine being confirmed around the world.
-We’ve also had the time to reflect on how to travel responsibly, without causing further harm to the environment.
-That’s where ecotourism destinations come in.
+Yet as the world opens up again, we have to travel more responsibly than ever before.

 Go swimming with sharks, adventure caving, snorkelling, and witness the great migration — there’s no missing out on the fun while being eco-conscious.
 You can do all of this while reducing the negative effect of travelling on the environment and without harming animals or ecosystems in the process.
 These experiences are carefully curated for eco-travellers to experience the lesser-seen, non-touristy and untapped versions of the environment, while also giving them an opportunity to leave it better than they found it.

-From Malaysia to Sweden, here is a round-up of some of the best ecotourism destinations
+Here are of some of the best ecotourism destinations you should visit:

 Jump To / Table of Contents